sgmurphy/wordpress-plugins/miniorange-login-openid/readme.txt

 * First version of Social Login, Social Sharing plugin.

 == Upgrade Notice ==
+= 7.6.9 =
+* Added compatibility with WP 6.6
+* Fixed the login issues for LinkedIn and Twitter.

 = 7.6.8 =
 * Added compatibility with WP 6.5
 * Readme update